Frequently Asked Questions

 Introduction

 As organizations increasingly adopt cloud-native architectures and microservices, the complexity of managing these environments has grown exponentially.
 Traditional approaches to cloud management are struggling to keep pace with this evolution, leading to a host of challenges that threaten to undermine the very benefits that drew us to the cloud in the first place.
-It's time for a paradigm shift in how we approach cloud optimization and management – enter the era of autonomous cloud systems.
+It's time for a paradigm shift in how we approach cloud cost optimization and management – enter the era of autonomous cloud systems.

 The Challenges of Modern Cloud Operations